 HomeSnap also claims real-time MLS updates, which gives you access to new and updated listings as quickly as possible.
 In competitive home buying markets such as Denver and Portland, that added speed could be the difference in a winning bid and missing out on a home completely.

 If you love the action of an auction, you’ll love Xome.
 Xome offers real estate search similar to many others.
 But it also brings you access to real estate auctions.
 Some auctions come through the MLS while others are exclusive to the Xome platform.

-The Homes Only on Xome section of the site offers options to nab a deal on bank-owned, foreclosed, short-sale and standard home listings.
+The Homes Only on Xome section of the site offers options to nab a deal on bank-owned, foreclosed, short-sale, and standard home listings.
 For real estate investing, this feature is a great addition as you may be able to pick up a property before it hits the general market at a lower rate.
-Lower price paid means higher profit when you sell.
+The lower price paid means higher profit when you sell.
 That, after all, is what real estate investing is all about.